-Dr. ERIC DING is an epidemiologist and nutritionist at Harvard School of Public Health.
+Dr. ERIC DING is an epidemiologist, nutritionist, clinical trialist, and econometrician at Harvard School of Public Health.
 He is also Director of Epidemiology with Microclinic International, and a Soros Fellow.

-His work focuses on obesity and nutritional risk factors for chronic diseases, social networks on health, and social media technology for health.
-He has published in leading journals, including the New England Journal of Medicine, Journal of the American Medical Association, and The Lancet.
-His 60+ publications have received 3000 external citations (H-INDEX citation impact of 22).
+His work focuses on the intersection of randomized interventions for obesity translation, obesity/nutritional risk factors for chronic diseases, comparative risk and cost burdens, social networks on health behaviors, and social media technology for health.
+He has published in leading journals, including the New England Journal of Medicine, Journal of the American Medical Association, The Lancet, and Health Policy.
+His 75+ publications have received 3500 external citations (H-INDEX impact of 24).
 As Director of Epidemiology at Microclinic International, he is the co-Principal Investigator of several randomized controlled trials of social network interventions against obesity and diabetes in the U.S. and abroad.
-Altogether, his competitively funded projects have been financed with over $8 million in awarded grants.
+Altogether, his competitively awarded research projects have been financed with over $8 million in funding.

-He was awarded as recipient of the 2012 Outstanding Young Leader Award from the Boston Chamber of Commerce, and named by Craig Newmark as among “16 People and Organizations Changing the World in 2012”.
-His work was cited by the directors of CDC and CMMS in the framework of the new “Million Hearts” prevention initiative.
-He has been featured in the Chronicle of Philanthropy, Newsweek, and The New York Times, and profiled in several books, including CauseWired (by Tom Watson, Wiley & Sons, Inc 2008), Zilch (by Nancy Lublin, Portfolio, Penguin Group 2010), and Shift & Reset (by Brian Reich, Wiley 2011).
+He was awarded as recipient of the 2012 Outstanding Young Leader Award from the Boston Chamber of Commerce, and named among Craig Newmark’s “16 People and Organizations Changing the World in 2012”.
+His work was cited by the directors of CDC and CMMS in the framework of the “Million Hearts” initiative, and research twice recognized as ‘Best of American Heart Association’.
+He has been featured in the Chronicle of Philanthropy, Newsweek, The New York Times, and profiled in several books, including CauseWired, Zilch, and Shift & Reset.
 He was further awarded the Soros Fellowship in 2008.

-Born in China and raised in diverse corners of the United States, he attended The Johns Hopkins University, graduating with Honors in Public Health and Phi Beta Kappa.
-He then completed his dual doctorate in epidemiology and doctorate in nutrition at age 23 from Harvard University, and his post-doctoral fellowship in Nutrition at the Harvard School of Public Health.
-At Harvard, he has taught more than a dozen graduate and undergraduate courses, for which he received the Derek Bok Distinction in Teaching Award from Harvard College.
+Born in China and raised in diverse corners of the United States, he attended The Johns Hopkins University, graduating with Honors in Public Health and Phi Beta Kappa (junior year).
+He then completed his dual doctorate in epidemiology and doctorate in nutrition at age 23 from Harvard University, and post-doctoral fellowship at the Harvard School of Public Health.
+At Harvard, he has taught more than a dozen graduate and undergraduate courses in global health, for which he received the Derek Bok Distinction in Teaching Award from Harvard College.